 A sense of proportion is the first thing we gain as we confront the tangible.
 All the morass of inchoate wishes and all our theoretical ideological constructs pale at what is to be found in a moment given our full attention.
 Proportion resulting from finding our selves, our position, our relations with everything about us, within us.

 Complexity is not something we can wish away.
 Neither is it something we should want to be free of.
-What is harmful, destructive, limiting, and negating life is to chase after anything that closes us off from complexity.
+Going after what is harmful, destructive, limiting, and negating of life is to chase after whatever closes us off from complexity.

-Every fantasy of control is a delusional lie because it asks us to believe some tiny fragment can stand for the whole.
+Every fantasy of control is a delusional lie.
+A demand that we believe some tiny fragment can stand for the whole.
 The entire edifice of so-called pragmatism, realpolitik, business acumen, boils down to accepting this lie and shutting down every avenue of attention that might uncover its duplicity.

 Every encounter with the tangible is an opportunity to break free of these delusions.
 Every encounter with the tangible brings us experiences of the richness and Joy to be found in life.
 Every encounter with the tangible is a moment lived.